akshaydr/humanoid_biped/Documentation/docs/objective.md

 ## Objective
-For any project, defining the objective or also can be called as problem statement is the first step.
-This will help in lknj
+For any project, defining the objective or problem statement is the first step.
+This will help in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODAwOTQ5OTNdfQ==
+eyJoaXN0b3J5IjpbMjA0NzMyMjk3N119
 -->